Marketing Strategy Blog

 Venngage

-Venngage is a SaaS tool that makes it easy for anyone to design graphics, presentations, slides, etc. By creating in-depth content around strategic keywords like “infographics”, “letterhead example”, and by providing templates galore for their users (e.g., “business proposal template”), they’ve achieved phenomenal organic search results.
+Venngage is a B2B SaaS marketing tool that makes it easy for anyone to design graphics, presentations, slides, etc. By creating in-depth content around strategic keywords like “infographics”, “letterhead example”, and by providing templates galore for their users (e.g., “business proposal template”), they’ve achieved phenomenal organic search results.

 They’ve been aggressive in their pursuit of backlinks, conducting nonstop outreach and partnering with many third parties.
 This has resulted in 548K “dofollow” backlinks from 18,300+ “dofollow” referring domains.